zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

        want to leave it to COM to deal with actually starting the COM server.
        That's not our job, and we don't need the package catalog loaded to get that - only the clsid.
-4. FAST: We open up our cached list of commands, and add those items as "stub" list items
+4. FAST: With our extension & command cache, get the list of commands, and add those items as "stub" list items
-   * These items don't have an actual extension object backing them.
+   * These items don't have an actual _live_ extension object backing them.
+     They're just the data we cached from the extension.
    * Stubs refer to the stub extension object we created in 3
-   * If the user clicks on them, we'll need to {LOAD THE STUB}
+   * When the user clicks on a stub item, we'll do what's outlined in [Loading commands from stub items](#loading-commands-from-stub-items) below.
 5. SLOW: We open the package catalog for more commands
    * Extensions that we've seen before in our cache:
      * If it's fresh, we'll start it, and fill in commands from `TopLevelCommands` into the palette